meta-trial/meta3-demo/README.rst

 Installation
 ------------

-You'll need `mysql` and `miniconda`.
+You'll need setup `mysql` and `miniconda` on your local machine.

 Get miniconda here
     https://docs.conda.io/en/latest/miniconda.html

+Now that `mysql` and `miniconda` are install on your local machine, let's get started.

-Create the database
+First, create the demo database

 .. code-block:: bash

   mysql -Bse 'create database meta3_demo character set utf8;'

-Create a working folder and clone the repo
+Create a project folder and clone the repo into it

 .. code-block:: bash